SilverHalf/mount-balrior/decima/fast-guide.md

 1. Being close to the boss so that you are targeted by [Spreads].
 2. Intercepting [Greens] on their way to the boss.

-The main risks you should be aware of are:
-1. Being directly under the boss when she casts [Seismic Crash] or [Earthrend]: this will kill you.
-2. Getting hit by an [Arrow]: this will prevent you from intercepting [Greens] without dying.

 #### General Information for all Phases
-- Make sure you never stand inside the boss' hitbox.
+- Never linger inside the boss' hitbox: [Seismic Crash] or [Earthrend] will kill you.
 - Never move out of melee range from the boss.
+If you are  hit by an [Arrow] you cannot collect [Greens].
-- When you get [Spreads], dodge them <b>inwards</b> and then reposition outside the boss' hitbox.
+- When you get [Spreads], dodge them <b>inwards</b> at the last second.
 You can stack spreads with other players, and dodge all of them at once.
 - When you see [Greens], intercept them by standing on them.
 Make sure you do not move from the boss to do this: only intercept them when they are in melee range, while remaining on the edge of the boss's hitbox.

 ---